jameshughes89/cs2XX-ComputerArchitecture/site/topics/logic/combinational-logic.rst

     :width: 500 px
     :align: center

-    A two bit decoder.
+    A two bit decoder, often called a 2-4 decoder.
 Two input signals are decoded to control a the four putput signals.
     At any time, only one of the four output signals is high.

 * This particular design scales such that one can create decoders of any size